 Land Loans and Lot Loans

-Step 4.
-Profit When You Buy Land
+4. Profit When You Buy Land

 Once you’ve purchased a parcel, there are several ways to profit from it.
 Some of the options will generate a return in a fairly short timeframe.
 Others take longer and require holding the property, perhaps for years.

-One of the most basic land investment strategies is simply holding for the long term, then reselling when the price rises.
-If development is moving in the direction of the land you own it will apply upward price pressure.
+One of the most basic land investment strategies is holding for the long term, then reselling when the price rises.
+If development is moving in the direction of the land you own, it will apply upward price pressure.
 The closer development gets, the more valuable your land is likely to get, even if you do nothing to it.

 Improve the Lot

-Building on the lot will naturally increase its value.
+Building on the lot naturally will increase its value.
 Whether it’s a single residential house or a small commercial building, improving from an undeveloped lot to a developed one is a basic way to profit from the land investment.
 Even running utilities to a lot or adding a gravel driveway to make a parcel more accessible can add value.

 Get the Property Rezoned to a Higher Use